INT'L All Media Call For Entries

 What are the restrictions for sculpture and installation work?

 The gallery has a range of bases and pedestals, as well as wall mounted shelves.
-Work cannot be attached to the floor, and may be attached to the ceiling at the discretion of the NAC.
-Mountable 3D assemblage may be attached directly to the wall, and may weigh up to a maximum of 50 lbs, with the appropriate installation hardware provided by the artist.
+Work cannot be attached to the floor, but may be attached to the ceiling at the discretion of the NAC.
+Mountable 3D assemblage may be attached directly to the wall, and can weigh up to a maximum of 50 lbs, with the appropriate installation hardware provided by the artist.

 For More Information